ascend-io/ascend-community/CONTRIBUTE.md

-# How To Contribute
+# Contributing

-The [Ascend.io](https://www.ascend.io) community repository is managed by an open and friendly group of Ascend.io engineers.
+The [Ascend](https://www.ascend.io) community repository is managed by an open and friendly group of Ascend engineers.
 We welcome input.

-Here's how to contribute to this repository.
+Currently, you can contribute by making a PR request.
+We'll have more details on how you can get involved in the Ascend community soon.